Zematus/Worlds/Modding Guide/Guides/action_modding_guide.md

                                        to decide if action will be present on the list a available actions within the assigned category.
                                        If any of the expressions evaluate to 'false', then the action will not be present within the category menu.
-Please read expressions_guide.txt for more
+Please read expressions_guide.md for more
                                        details on how to define valid boolean expressions.